 All based at Czech Society for Ornithology, Na Bělidle 34, CZ-150 00 Prague 5, Czech Republic, phone +420 257 212 465.

-Project manager: Richard Gregory, Head of Species Monitoring & Research, Royal Society for the Protection of Birds, The Lodge, Sandy, Bedfordshire, United Kingdom, SG19 2DL, Sandy, e-mail: richard.gregoryrspb.org.uk
+Project supervisor: Richard Gregory, Head of Species Monitoring & Research, Royal Society for the Protection of Birds, The Lodge, Sandy, Bedfordshire, United Kingdom, SG19 2DL, Sandy, e-mail: richard.gregoryrspb.org.uk